 - Olga Gurgula - Strategic Patenting in the Pharmaceutical Industry: Analysing the Boundaries of Legality from a Competition Law Perspective (completed December 2018; Herchel Smith scholarship).

 - Michaela Halpern - Arbitrating Standard Essential Patent Licensing Disputes (completed July 2021; Herchel Smith scholarship).

-- Professor Duncan Matthews is Director of the Queen Mary Intellectual Property Research Institute (QMIPRI).
+- Professor Duncan Matthews is immediate past Director of the Queen Mary Intellectual Property Research Institute (QMIPRI).